lehider/Geomeredian/README.md

 Improvements to do
 ------------------

-1.Specify the path to store
+1.Specify the path to store.

 2.Automate PCD conversation from WebUI.

 3.Converting PCD to lsa with out help of other software .